-Art and Design, Computing & ICT, Drama, English, French, Geography, History, Home Economics, Irish, Learning for Life and Work (Citizenship, Employability, Careers, Personal Development), Mathematics, Music, Physical Education & Games, Religious Education, Science, Spanish (Y10), Technology.
+Art and Design, Computing & ICT, Drama (Y8 & Y9), English, French, Geography, History, Home Economics, Irish, Learning for Life and Work (Citizenship, Employability, Careers, Personal Development), Mathematics, Music, Physical Education & Games, Religious Education, Science, Spanish (Y10), Technology.
+In Year 10 pupils may also avail of additional taster subjects.

 "A range of intervention strategies for improving GCSE English performance have been introduced at key stages 3 and 4, including pupil mentoring and a well co-ordinated evaluation of the pupils' written work across subject departments.
-Consequently, attainment by the pupils in GCSE English at grades A to B has been rising steadily over the last four years, and has been above the Northern Ireland average for the last two years".
+Consequently, attainment by the pupils in GCSE English at grades A\ to B has been rising steadily over the last four years, and has been above the Northern Ireland average for the last two years".